mantidproject/mantid/docs/source/algorithms/Q1DWeighted-v1.rst

 ~~~~~~~~~~~~~~~

 It is also possible to use the instrument viewer to draw the shape of the angular sector.
 Only sector shapes are currently supported,
 and they must be drawn in the Full 3D, Z- projection, without any rotation (translation and zoom are supported).
+Please
+note that in this projection, the X-axis points to the left.
+When doing the wedges without the table, trigonometric azimuthal
+angle opens at positive ray of the x-axis.
-Once the shapes are
-drawn, they must be saved using the ``Save shapes to table`` button.
+Once the shapes are drawn, they must be saved using the ``Save shapes to table`` button.

 .. figure:: /images/Q1DWeightedShapeIntegration.png
     :align: center